-Bacterial mutations, these errors in the DNA coding, allow the organism to change their protein structures sufficiently to prevent target-specific antibiotics from working.
-Over time, the subsequent generations of bacteria retain these mutations and even develop additional ones that make them resistant to multiple classes of antibiotics.
+Bacterial mutations, these changes in DNA coding, allow the organism to adapt their protein structures so as to prevent target-specific antibiotics from working.
+Over time, subsequent generations of bacteria retain these mutations and even develop additional ones making them resistant to multiple classes of antibiotics, and generating what is known as multi-drug resistant (MDR) pathogens.
 Furthermore, bacteria have also developed mechanisms that allow them to pass these genetic mutations directly to other nearby bacteria, even those from a different species.
-When they contain more than one resistance mechanism, these organisms are known as multi-drug resistant (MDR) pathogens.
-The limited number of antibiotic classes poses a concern that eventually we will not have any antibiotics available to treat patients who develop an infection caused by these MDR bacteria.
+As there are a limited number of antibiotic classes available today, there is a concern that eventually we will not have any antibiotics to treat patients who develop an infection caused by these MDR bacteria.
 We continue to need new antibiotics that stay one step ahead of these mutating bacteria in order to protect against the infections that they cause.